Anon-Planet/thgtoa/guide.md

 **Use these at your own risk, sending cash payments to providers accepting cash (through the postal service) is always a better solution if/when possible.**

-# Appendix B3: Threat modeling resources
+# Appendix B3: Threat modeling resources:

 Here are various threat modeling resources if you want to go deeper in threat modeling.